vespCV/VespaVelutina-Impact/README.md

 - Duplicate (data) of already included study

 ### 2.2 Download PDFs
-- Free online: 33
+- Free online: 32
-- PDF requested 2025-11-01: 2
+- PDF requested 2025-11-01: 1
 - `pdf_phaseI.csv` contains the list with the included articles for phase II screening

 ## 3 Phase II screening
 ### 3.1 Full-text screening
-Screening based on full text and supplemental material.
+Screening based on full text and supplemental material (if available). `_updata_phase_II.md is used to instruct Cursor.AI to extract the quantitative items from the pdf's.
+First inclusion- and excludion criteria are extracted, subsequent additional quantifiable data are extracted.
+Short notes were allowed.
+The results are saved in a .md file with the similar name as the pdf.
 #### Inclusion critria
-- Quantifiable data
 - Apis_mellifera_predation
 - Other_species_predation
 - Colony_loss
 - Foraging_activity
-        - Other_behavior_changes (tbd)
+- Other_behavior_changes
 - Honey_yield
 - Economic_loss
-        - Nest_removal_expenses (tbd)
+- Management_costs
 #### Added exclusion critria
-- Editorial
+- Editorial: 1
-- Review_ or _meta-analysis
+- Review_ or _meta-analysis: 3
+- No_quantifiable-data: 0
-- No_quantifiable-data
+- Gray_literature: 0
-- Gray_literature
+- PDF_not_available: 1
-- PDF_not_available (free or after request to the author)
 ### 3.2 Code template preparation
 `pdf_phaseII.csv` contains the list with the included articles for phase II screening.

-The extraction file includes columns for all outcome types:
-- Article identification
-- Predation data
-- Colony survival data
-- Foraging activity data
-- Honey yield data
-- Economic data
 ## 4 Data Extraction
 ### 4.1 Data Extraction
 Draft data extraction of the quatitative data for each pdf is done with cursor.ai